erco77/1a2-pic/rev-e/README-users-manual.txt

         "Cat3" refers to the twisted pair rating for voice communications, where the pairs of wire are twisted around each other in a specific way to prevent electrical noise from getting into the voice circuit over long runs of wire.
+I believe higher category numbers, such as Cat5, Cat6, etc. should also be OK for old 1a2 wiring, but check around for verification.

         "UTP" stands for "Unshielded Twisted Pair", which is typical of telephone cables for noise reduction.